About NU Hospitals Infection Control Committee/h3>

-Health care personnel (HCP) are at high risk for infection with bloodborne pathogens if they do not adhere to standard precautions.
-All HCP should bear in mind that prevention of needle stick injury is better than management after injury.
-Prevention requires complete adherence of infection control practices.
+Health care personnel (HCP) are at high isk for infection with bloodborne pathogens if they do not adhere to standard precautions.
+All HCP should bear in mind that the prevention of needle stick injury is better than management after injury.
+Prevention requires complete adherence to infection control practices.

-Our NU Hospitals staffs are trained about handling and discarding of contaminated needles and sharps objectives as per the policy.
+Our NU Hospitals staff are trained to handle and discard contaminated needles and sharps objectives as per the policy.

 We are getting less than 3-4 needle stick injuries reporting in a year and statistics are shows than 1% through the year.